At some point while working with Irmin, you might want to move beyond using the default content types.

 let merge = Irmin.Merge.(option (idempotent t))

-Now some examples using Car -- we will map Vehicle Identification Number to a car record, this could be used by a tow company or an auto shop to identify cars:
+car record.
+This could be used by a tow company or an auto shop to identify

 open Lwt.Syntax